videolan/vlc/share/lua/README.txt

   look in "object"'s parent objects.
 If set to "child" it will look in "object"'s children.
 If set to "anywhere", it will look in all the objects.
 If object is unset, the current module's object will be used.
-  Type can be: "libvlc", "module", "intf", "playlist", "input", "decoder", "vout", "aout", "packetizer", "encoder", "dialogs", "announce", "demux", "access", "stream", "opengl", "filter", "osdmenu", "httpd_host", "interaction", "generic".
-This function is slow and should be avoided. object.find_name( object, name, mode ): Same as above except that it matches on the object's name and not type.
+  Type can be: "libvlc", "playlist", "input", "decoder", "vout", "aout", "packetizer", "encoder", "osdmenu", "generic".
+  This function is deprecated and slow and should be avoided. object.find_name( object, name, mode ): Same as above except that it matches on the object's name and not type.
 This function is also slow and should be avoided if possible.